29 Dec Mission Expanded: How AZ Goods Is Growing Its Impact Together with Good360

 “We felt that creating this relationship with Good360 was an excellent extension of the mission that my grandparents had when they started Sunshine Acres,” said Bryan Humphrey, Vice President of SADC Operations.
 “Now we can help a lot more children and families in need.”

 As they have done with Sunshine Acres, the Humphreys want to rely exclusively on private donations to support AZ Goods.
-This way, the local nonprofits that use AZ Goods can forgo paying the nominal administrative fees that’s typically required to access the donations.
+This way, the local nonprofits that use AZ Goods can forgo paying the nominal administrative fees that are typically required to access the donations.
 (Find out why Good360 charges admin fees for donations.)

 “In our conversations with the nonprofits in our area, we’ve learned the needs are big and their incomes are small,” Humphrey said.
 “We believe the future of AZ Goods is working together with the community and businesses to fund the admin fees so it doesn’t cost the nonprofits anything to get these products.”